-Victoria’s Secret Angel Josephine Skriver Flaunts Amazing Figure In Aqua-Colored Bra And Panties
+Victoria's Secret Angel Josephine Skriver Flaunts Amazing Figure In Aqua-Colored Bra And Panties

 The 26-year-old bombshell — who is most famously known for being a Victoria's Secret Angel since 2013 — was photographed indoors while on a large white couch for the four-slide series.
 She displayed her famous physique in every image as she alternated between a number of sultry poses.

 In the first frame, she was captured with the front of her body facing the camera as she sat on her shins.
-She rested her left arm on the couch’s backrest, and placed the other one between her thighs.
-She pouted as her eyes stared into the camera’s lens.
+She rested her left arm on the couch's backrest and placed the other one between her thighs.
+She pouted as she stared at the camera.
 The second snapshot captured her from a closer vantage point, showcasing her sculpted core and busty chest.
 She posed from her front again in the third image, grabbing on her locks as she smirked, while the fourth snapshot displayed her smiling widely with her eyes closed.

 Her long, highlighted blond hair was parted off-center and styled in slight waves that fell around her shoulders and back.
 Her nails were short and painted with a light pink polish.